tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-03-windy-city-recap/39.jpg?resize=676%2C507" alt="The O'Hare CTA station always gets me excited at the beginning of my trips!
 And sad at the end of my trips.
 Maybe in a few years, I'll be saying that about the O'Hare Express." data-recalc-dims="1" />

   <p class="wp-caption-text">
-    The O&#8217;Hare CTA station always gets me excited at the beginning of my trips!
+    The O'Hare CTA station always gets me excited at the beginning of my trips!
 And sad at the end of my trips.
 Maybe in a few years, I&#8217;ll be saying that about the <a style="display: inline;" href="http://www.chicagoreader.com/chicago/ohare-express-train-plan-crossrail-solution/Content?oid=21215854" target="_blank">O&#8217;Hare Express</a>.
   </p>
 </div>